ropenttd/sidebar-updater/README.md

 **The application will throw an AssertionError if any of these environment variables is not set.**

+### Docker

 You can also run the script as a Docker container; simply build using `docker build`, then pass the above Environment Variables with `docker run -e`.

+As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to the previously listed environment variables, causing the initialization script to load the values for those variables from files present in the container.
+In particular, this can be used to load passwords from Docker secrets stored in /run/secrets/<secret_name> files.
+For example:

+$ docker run -e OTTD_RUNNER_APPID_FILE=/run/secrets/ottd-runner-appid -d <image>

 ## Licensing
 Please see [LICENSE](LICENSE).